 How the China Cleavage Shapes Taiwan’s Elections

 China’s long-running territorial disputes regarding Taiwan and the South China Sea have become two of Asia’s biggest flashpoints.
-How to keep them from igniting into military conflict?
-This Clingendael Spectator series looks beyond the headlines of these flashpoints.
-In the fourth episode, Clingendael expert Sense Hofstede analyses Taiwan’s electoral dynamics leading up to the January 2024 elections.
+This Clingendael Spectator series delves deeper into these issues, offering insights beyond the headlines. n the fourth episode, Clingendael expert Sense Hofstede analyses Taiwan’s electoral dynamics leading up to the January 2024 elections.
 The outcome of the votes will shape the direction of the island amidst the growing turbulence in the waters surrounding China.

 On 13 January 2024, the Taiwanese electorate heads to the polling booths.
 The voters will elect a new parliament and a new president.
 Their choices will determine the island’s course in the increasingly choppy waters off China.

 The incoming government will face the existential challenge of Xi Jinping’s assertive policies claiming that Taiwan should be part of its territory.
-A similar claim over the islets and reefs of the neighbouring South China Sea adds to regional tension.1 Taiwan’s strategic location at the centre of the Indo-Pacific – commandeering trade routes and defence lines – makes it a focal point of the contention between the United States and China.2
+A similar claim over the islets and reefs of the neighbouring South China Sea adds to regional tension.

 As this turbulence increases, there is a growing consensus among the Taiwanese people about who they are.
 However, their opinions diverge on Taiwan’s geopolitical position in the world.
-Where voters place Taiwan on the geopolitical map in January will also reverberate in Europe.3 Beyond guaranteeing reliable semiconductor supplies, the stability around Taiwan holds significant economic, political, and humanitarian implications.
+Where voters place Taiwan on the geopolitical map in January will also reverberate in Europe.

 To comprehend the electoral dynamics, it is important to understand two things.
 First, voters generally agree that they are Taiwanese.
 Second, the determining factor in Taiwanese politics is not the right-left divide as we know in Europe, but the so-called ‘China Cleavage’ – the split attitude towards Taiwan’s national identity and how this identity relates to China.